DigitalSocrates/Experiments_in_DataScience/MLFLow_Experiments/Readme.md

 ## Artifacts: Storing Artifacts
-Artifacts are any files or data that your experiment generates.
-MLflow efficiently manages and stores these artifacts, making it easy to access and share them.
+In the context of data science experiments, artifacts encompass any files or data generated during the course of your project.
+MLflow adeptly handles the management and storage of these artifacts, simplifying both access and sharing.
+Moreover, MLflow offers sample code to assist you in this process, adding an invaluable layer of guidance to your workflow.
 ![Experiment Artifacts Expanded](static/screenshoots/MlFlow_Experiments_Expanded_Artifacts.png)]